sibo-dev/nodejs_express/README.md

 # Overview of project

+Hello 👋,

+Thanks for taking the time to this project.

+The goal of this exercise is to demonstrate my backend skills in developing lean microservices in JavaScript (Node.js, ExpressJS, 3rd-party integration, and testing).

+Using and Express.js I created a REST endpoint that talks to a relational database

+## The Challenge

+- API must allow two things and must return JSON:

+  1. Allow users to request for available cleaners.
+  2. Allow users to see the ratings of a cleaner.
+  3. Allow users to rate a cleaner.
+  4. Allow users to pay for a cleaner's service.

+- The following must be behind HTTP Bearer Authentication.
+Use any credentials of your choice:

+  1. Allow cleaners to see how much they've made in a day, month....
+  2. Allow cleaners to task that needs to be completed.
+  3. Allow cleaners to see list of completed task.

+- Code must be tested using any framework

 ## Design Decisions and Thoughts

 Below will be a list of design decisions and thoughts that I had while working on this project.
 I will also include some of the things that I would have liked to have done if I had more time.